DanielHGimenez/devbook/README.md

 # devbook
-DevBook is a project made in Golang for a online course.
+DevBook is a project made in a [Golang online course](https://www.udemy.com/course/aprenda-golang-do-zero-desenvolva-uma-aplicacao-completa).